 | > iacl.org > Plastic

-Plastic | | | Bisphenol in Codes 1, 3 & 7 | Plastics have become a source of controversy.
+Plastic | | | Bisphenol in Codes 1, 3 & 7 | Plastics - the source of controversy.
 Apparently some of the chemicals used in it's production are not well bonded to the material.
 This means they can leak out under circumstances involving change of temperature, esp. sunlight and changes in PH.
-Foodstuffs stored in plastic containers of strong PH characteristics further enabled by being wet against the plastic container could therefore leach the chemicals into the food.
+Foodstuffs stored in plastic containers of strong PH characteristics further enabled by being wet against the plastic container's walls could leach certain harmful chemicals into food or beverages.
 Certainly one sees beets and spaghetti sauce stain plastic.
-But is iT a one-way street?
-Is the plastic likewise leaching into the food?
-The weak bonding of these various chemicals in plastics makes this possible.
+The plastic's chemicals likewise leach into the food.
+This is caused by weak bonding of various chemicals introduced into plastics during production for various reasons.

 There are several plastic codes numbering from 1 - 7 usually found on the bottom of the container.
 Some such as code 5 seem to lack any attributable leaching characteristic that can be tied to health factors while code 3 is a pharmacopeia of embedded bad chemicals.